2025 Atlético Ottawa season

-The 2025 Atlético Ottawa season is the sixth season in the history of Atlético Ottawa.
+The 2025 Atlético Ottawa season was the sixth season in the history of Atlético Ottawa.
 In addition to the Canadian Premier League, the club competed in the Canadian Championship.

 At the end of the 2024 season, head coach Carlos González left the club by mutual agreement.
 He was replaced by Diego Mejía, who signed a one-year contract, with a club option for 2026.